-- Soil would be displaced by construction and training activities. - Areas of coral reef habitat would be permanently loss as a result of dredging in Apra Harbor. - Terrestrial habitat for special status species would be permanently lost on Guam. - Increases in vessel traffic in Apra Harbor would permanently impact marine biological resources. - Certain archaeological sites, traditional cultural properties and historical buildings would be permanently removed or disturbed.
+- Soil would be displaced by construction and training activities. - Limited areas of coral reef habitat would be permanently loss as a result of dredging in Apra Harbor. - Some terrestrial habitat for special status species would be permanently lost on Guam. - Increases in vessel traffic in Apra Harbor would permanently impact marine biological resources. - Certain archaeological sites, traditional cultural properties and historical buildings would be permanently removed or disturbed. - Some wetlands could be permanently lost on Guam.

 In addition to the resources expended during the construction and operation of the support facilities described above, there would be consumptive use of certain non-renewable energy resources required to operate dredge support systems, barges, tugs, trucks, pumps, and equipment.
 There would also be commitment of time and money to accomplish the disposal of dredged material.
 Time and money would be expended in the planning, testing, permitting, and implementation of dredged material disposal.
 Dredged material disposed of offshore would be irreversibly and irretrievably committed to the disposal process.
-Disposal of sediment not suitable for ocean disposal at upland sites would not necessarily be irretrievably and irreversibly committed to such use, as the material could be reused for various purposes.
+Disposal of sediment not suitable for ocean disposal at upland sites would not necessarily be irretrievably and irretrievably committed to such use, as the material could be reused for various purposes.